cratstarc/opndrive/docs/getting-started/prerequisites.md

 # What You Need to Get Started

-Before you can run OpnDrive on your computer, you need to install a few things.
+Before you can run Opndrive on your computer, you need to install a few things.
 Don't worry - it's easier than it sounds!

 ## Required Software